 Council has been consulting with the community to identify key issues, priorities and aspirations ever since the merger in 2016.
 Many hundreds of people have been involved in these activities.

-At the moment we are collating your vision from the information collected so far so that we can publish a draft Plan for your feedback over December.
-We will create a number of different ways for you to learn more and have your say including:
+There are a number of different ways for you to learn more and have your say including:

 - Have Your Say on Council's website